Provide information and advice to children and young people

 Topic Overview

-The LAO Level 3 Diploma for the Children and Young People's Workforce (QCF) is a nationally recognised qualification designed for those working or volunteering in early years settings, such as nurseries, preschools, and childminding environments.
-It covers essential knowledge and skills for supporting children's development from birth to 19 years, with a particular focus on the early years foundation stage (EYFS).
-This qualification is ideal for aspiring early years educators, teaching assistants, or childcare practitioners who want to build a solid foundation in child development, safeguarding, and professional practice.
+The IAO Level 3 Diploma for the Children and Young People's Workforce is a comprehensive qualification designed for those working or aspiring to work in early years settings, such as nurseries, preschools, and childminding environments.
+This diploma covers essential knowledge and skills for supporting children's development from birth to 19 years, with a particular focus on the early years foundation stage (EYFS).
+It emphasises a holistic approach, integrating physical, emotional, social, and cognitive development, and prepares learners for roles such as early years educator or practitioner.

 Key Concepts